Daria-V1985/rsschool-cv/cv.md

 * *Site:* [Darfolio](https://daria-v1985.github.io/DarFolio/)
 <hr/>
 ### About Myself:
 I'm a frontend developer who loves creating cool and user-friendly interfaces.
-I'm skilled in HTML5, CSS3 (BEM, SCSS, animations), JavaScript, and TypeScript.
-I work with Vue 3 and Vue CLI to build fast and convenient apps.
-I use GitHub for team collaboration and have experience with Photoshop and Figma to make sure the design always looks great.
+I'm skilled in *HTML5, CSS3 (BEM, SCSS, animations), JavaScript*, and *TypeScript*.
+I work with *Vue 3* and *Vue CLI* to build fast and convenient apps.
+I use *GitHub* for team collaboration and have experience with *Photoshop* and *Figma* to make sure the design always looks great.
 I strive to write clean code and create interfaces that users really enjoy.
 <hr/>
 ### My Skills:
 * VSCode